gooddata/gooddata-java/CONTRIBUTING.md

 * When you need some **utility code**, look for handy utilities in used libraries first (e.g. _Spring_ has its `StreamUtils`, `FileCopyUtils`, ...).
 When you decide to create new utility class, use _abstract utility class pattern_.

-## How-tos
-### Run acceptance tests
-These tests have to be run against GoodData API, so one has to first set endpoint and credentials.
-It's being set by environment variables: `host`, `login`, `pass`, `projectToken`, `warehouseToken`.
-Tests can be then run by:
-`mvn verify -Pat`.

-One can also use one-liner like this:
-`host=... login=... pass=... projectToken=... warehouseToken=... mvn verify -Pat`

-One can also run only subset by specifying tests or groups to be run:
-`mvn -Dgroups=featureFlag,project,account verify -Pat` or `mvn -Dit.test=FeatureFlagServiceAT,ProjectServiceAT,AccountServiceAT verify -Pat`.